cheese1/medusawiki/FAQ's-and-Fixes.md

 ## How to switch to the new Repo?

-Luckily it's very easy, but it depends a little on what device you are running Sickrage.
+Luckily it's very easy, but it depends a little on what device you are running Medusa.
 The quickest way is to switch with a few simple Git commands, which is explained below:

-First make a backup from within Sickrage, or manually backup `config.ini` & `sickbeard.db`.
+First make a backup from within Medusa, or manually backup `config.ini` & `sickbeard.db`.

 Note: You need to run the below commands in your Medusa folder.
-And make sure you run the commands with the same User as you run Sickrage with, or permission problems may occur.
+And make sure you run the commands with the same User as you run Medusa with, or permission problems may occur.

 * First stop the Medusa service